 For guests looking for a unique experience, Chico Hot Springs Resort can rent the Chico Short Line Caboose or Conestoga Wagons in its newest addition, Cowboy Camp.

-Plenty of Chico Hot Springs Activities and Recreation
+Chico Hot Springs Activities and Recreation

 The resort’s original draw, its thermal hot springs water, still attracts visitors.
 Its two popular heated swimming pools are located in the back of the Main Lodge.